 • accuracy and attention to detail for handling data and reporting research findings

-• a flexible approach to work, with the ability to work on several different research projects at once
+• a flexible approach to work, with the ability to work on several different research projects simultaneously

 • organisation skills, good time management and the ability to work under pressure and meet deadlines.